01Are You the Type Who Checks Email During Your Vacation?

 Are you smarter than an interviewer?
 If you prepare properly, you will be.
 During a job interview, employers sometimes ask tricky questions to trip you up — not out of maliciousness, but to get an accurate sense of your candidacy.

 Interviewers know that you've probably practiced all of the traditional questions, so they try to stump you with trickier ones to get a better idea of your background, your communication skills, and how you'll perform should they offer you the job.
+Do keep in mind that there may not be a right or wrong answer for some of these questions.
+The interviewer will be more interested in how you respond than what your answer is.

 Here are the 10 trickiest interview questions meant to trip you up, with suggestions on how to answer them and sample answers.